 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were prescribed antianxiety medications.
-These medications are used to treat residents suffering from anxiety or depression.
+This tells you the percent of residents prescribed antianxiety medications.
+Antianxiety medications are prescribed to residents experiencing depression and anxiety.

 Managing Depression Among Residents